The Pluriverse: challenges of Post-Developmentalist thought for Global South studies

 - Fatoumata Keita (Université des Lettres et des Sciences Humaines, Bamako, Mali): Malian writer of novels, poetry, and essays.
 Focus on contemporary Malian society, both urban and rural.

-- Patricia Gualinga (Activist, human rights defender from the Amazon region of Ecuador).
+- Patricia Gualinga (Activist, and human rights defender from the Amazon region of Ecuador).

 - Esteban Morera ( University of Tübingen) is the coordinator of the research cooperation at the Brasilien Zentrum of the University of Tübingen.
 His research focuses on temporalities in political communication.